- Certain types of human papillomavirus (HPV) cause genital warts.

 Warts are not commonly found in the mouth, so some experts believe that transmission through oral sex is not as likely as with genital-to-genital or genital-to-anal contact.

-To look for warts or other abnormal tissue, a healthcare provider may put acetic acid (vinegar) on the genitals.
+To look for warts or other abnormal tissue, the healthcare provider may put acetic acid (vinegar) on the genitals.
 This causes warts to turn white and makes them easier to see, especially if they are viewed through a magnifying lens such as a colposcope.
 However, the vinegar can sometimes cause other normal bumps to be highlighted, so this method of diagnosis can be misleading.

 A biopsy is not necessary for diagnosing genital warts.
 This is only done if the bump is unusual looking or discolored.

-HPV DNA tests are only approved for use with women as part of cervical cancer screening and, and are not used to diagnosed warts.
+HPV DNA tests are only approved for use as part of cervical cancer screening and, and are not used to diagnosed warts.
 These are no blood tests clinically available to diagnose a person for HPV.

 When choosing what treatment to use, the healthcare provider will consider the size, location and number of warts, changes in the warts, patient preference, cost of treatment, convenience, adverse effects, and their own experience with the treatments.
 No one treatment is best for all cases.
 Some treatments are done in a clinic or doctor’s office; others are prescription creams that can be used at home for many weeks.